fgenie/Model-Selection-Reasoning/results.md

 ## Dec 9-10:
 - prompt structure: Evaluation and reflection at once.
     ```
     ${SYSTEM PROMPT}

     ${BLURBS}
         - no-reflection (cot, pal each 1, total 2):
             1st attempt -> eval (success)
         - reflection (if k=2 --> cot2pal + pal2cot):
             1st attempt -> eval -> mistake (diagnosis) -> hint (for a new method) -> 2nd attempt -> eval

     ${INSTRUCTION}
     ${QUESTION}
         - format guide removed
     ```

 - blurb preparation
     1. gather questions (length evenly, 30 questions)
     2. find failing questions (try 3 times with pal or cot T=1.0 -- standard k=5 fewshot prompting, pick it when >= 0.5 times wrong)
     3. try gather correct solution with alternative method. try 5 times with standard fewshot prompting until it gets correct solution
     4. with the correct and wrong solution, generate `mistakes` (what was wrong) and `hint` (in what aspect altering the method will help)
     ```
         # 0. how blurbs look like
         Attempt: <generated solution from standard-fewshot cot/pal -- tried three times, when wrong >= 0.5 frequency>
         Answer: <parsing / execution >
         Evaluation: Wrong (answer --)
         Mistakes: <generated from wrong2correct solutions>
         Corrected Attempt: <generated solution from standard-fewshot cot/pal -- reattempting with T=1.0>
         Answer: <continued from above>
         Evaluation: Correct
     ```
 - llm response: generated at once
     ```
     # 1. reflection
     Attempt:
     Answer:
     Evaluation: Wrong (answer --)
     Mistakes:
     Corrected Attempt:
     Answer:
     # Evaluation: Correct  # this is the `stop token`

     # 2. no-reflection
     Attempt:
     Answer:
     # Evaluation: Correct
     ```

 - What next?
     - 2 models experiments:
         - [x] no-reflection blurb included setting (similar to standard fewshot)
             - [x] w/o format guide
             - [x] more than 1 pair of examples (k=2 --> k=2,4,6)
         - [ ] turn-based
         - [ ] re-use conflicting solutions for inference (randomly pick one amongst the conflicting solutions...since our prompt will generate over till it's correct)
         - [ ] reflect but with the same method (contrastive cot)
         - [ ] contemporary result for the baseline
     - [ ] 3 models experiments:
         - 의의:
             - Reason to do 3 model exps: ensemble to cover more edge cases (= last mile 성능을 위함)
             - Fair comparison 이라는 명목하에 baseline을 3 model로 할 필요가 있을 수 있는가? 그럴 순 있다.
         - 종합: 3 모델 실험은 성능이 2 모델보다 올라가야만 좋다는 것을 주장할 수 있다.
         - [ ] model selection over 3 models implementation
         - [ ] p2c blurb re-prep (bug before: plan not recorded)
     - [ ] experiment with chatgpt's
     - [ ] script for reparsing `Hint for a better Method choice` (parsing function is not working properly)

 ## Dec 6:
 - result of dec4 experiments ( from `3_blrub-1__.json` (hint, mistakes are generated with temp=1.0) )
     - 7_prompt_short: worse than long examples, but still beats the baseline
         - ~~[ ] on nov cotpal_1 conflict runt ()~~
         - [x] on recent run (**43/73 + 1218/1246 = 1261/1319 (95.6\%) **)
-            - did_reflect: true  11/23 (47.82\%)
+            - reflected  11/23 (47.82\%)
-            - did_reflect: false  32/50 (64.00\%)
+            - did not reflect  32/50 (64.00\%)
     - 7_prompt_long
         - [x] ~~on nov cotpal_1 conflict only gpt-4 (45/75 + 1215/1244 = 1260/1319) (95.53\% = model selection baseline)~~
         - [x] on recent run (46/73 + 1218/1246) -> 1264/1319 (95.83\%)
             - on 73 conflicts
-                - 33 did_reflect true, 17 corrects (17/33 = 51.5\%)
+                - 33 reflected. amongst those, 17 are correct (17/33 = 51.5\%)
-                - 40 did_reflect false, 29 corrects (29/40 = 72.5\%)
+                - 40 did not. amongst those, 29 are correct (29/40 = 72.5\%)
     - ~~9_prompt results~~
         - [x] on nov cotpal_1 conflict only gpt-4 (44/75): (nonconflict=1215/1244 correct)
             - model selection baseline of 2 model selection (47/75, on different conflict set tho...)